dwyl/flutter-stopwatch-tutorial/README.md

 - `id`: an auto-incremented index.
 - `start`: datetime object referring to the start of the timer
 - `stop`: datetime object referring to the end of the timer.
-It can be `null` because the timer is created with this field being `null` which is then updated after it is stopped.
+It can be `null`
+because the timer is created
+with this field being `null`
+which is then updated after it is stopped.

+Additionally,
-Additionally, with the `@DriftDatabase` annotation we add an array of the tables we want to create.
+with the `@DriftDatabase` annotation we add an array of the tables we want to create.

 We now need to generate the needed files to import in the app to access the database.
+For this,
-For this, using the configuration file `database.dart` we just created, we generate the code.
+using the configuration file `database.dart` we just created, we generate the code.

 Run `flutter pub run build_runner build` and you will notice a `database.g.dart` file was created.
+To use this file,
-To use these, change the `MyDatabase` class defined in the `database.dart` file defined earlier.
+change the `MyDatabase` class
+defined in the `database.dart` file defined earlier.

 ```dart